SupportAbility Data Logs and Paid Investigations

-- Investigations - querying the event data logs
+- Investigations - querying the data logs

-Why does SupportAbility store event and data changelogs?
+Why does SupportAbility store data change logs?

-- to provide an analytical tool for our engineering team to investigate system behaviour and bugs,
+- To provide an analytical tool for our Engineering team to investigate system behaviour and bugs,

-- to provide historical detail in serious events such as a court subpoena.
+- To provide historical detail in serious events, such as a court subpoena.

 What data gets logged?

-- the details of every page accessed and related user action,
+- The details of every page accessed and related user action,

-- every change to the SupportAbility installations underlying database, down to the field level.
+- Every change to the SupportAbility installations underlying database, down to the field level.

 Who has access to these logs?

-Investigations - querying the event data logs
+Investigations - querying the data logs

-- design custom queries to retrieve and filter the data required to answer the questions posed by the investigation,
+- Design custom queries to retrieve and filter the data required to answer the questions posed by the investigation

-- sift through the detailed results and perform analysis to answer the questions posed by the investigation,
+- Sift through the detailed results and perform analysis to answer the questions posed by the investigation

-- interpret the data and communicate the findings back to the provider.
+- Interpret the data and communicate the findings back to the provider

 This means that investigations usually involve querying both databases, merged in time sequence to provide accurate accounts of the events to see the actions of users and the database changes those actions triggered.

-Due to the immense scale of event log data being collected, these log databases need to be rotated a few times a year.
+Due to the immense scale of collected event log data, these log databases need to be rotated a few times a year.
 This rotation process involves archiving the current log databases once they reach a certain size limit and replacing them with new empty databases that store data from that point forward.